spiral/docs/security/authentication.md

 }
 ```

-We have to register our actor provider to enable it, create and activate the bootloader in your application:
+Register actor provider to enable it, create and activate the bootloader in your application:

 ```php
 namespace App\Bootloader;